ax-grymyr/l2dn.readthedocs.io/docs/index.md

-{!README.md!}
+# Welcome to L2Dn server documentation!

-# Welcome to Lumache's documentation!
+**L2Dn Server** is an open-source server emulator fully written in .NET for the famous Korean MMORPG Lineage 2.

 **Lumache** (/lu\'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the